-Signs You're Getting Parkinson's Disease, Like Michael J. Fox
+Signs You're Getting Parkinson's Disease, According to Doctors

 "That was definitely my darkest moment," Fox told People magazine in a recent interview.
 "I just snapped.
 I was leaning against the wall in my kitchen, waiting for the ambulance to come, and I felt like, 'This is as low as it gets for me.'
 It was when I questioned everything.
 Like, 'I can't put a shiny face on this.
 There's no bright side to this, no upside.
 This is just all regret and pain.'"